actionhero/www.actionherojs.com/tutorials/tasks.md

       minTaskProcessors: 0,
       // at maximum, how many parallel taskProcessors should this node spawn?
       maxTaskProcessors: 0,
-      // how often should we check the event loop to spawn more TaskProcessors?
+      // how often should we check the event loop to spawn more taskProcessors?
       checkTimeout: 500,
-      // how many ms would constitue an event loop delay to halt TaskProcessors spawning?
+      // how many ms would constitue an event loop delay to halt taskProcessors spawning?
       maxEventLoopDelay: 5,
+      // how long before we mark a resque worker / task processor as stuck/dead?
+      stuckWorkerTimeout: 1000 * 60 * 60,
       // Customize Resque primitives, replace null with required replacement.
       resque_overrides: {
         queue: null,
         multiWorker: null,
         scheduler: null
+      },
+      connectionOptions: {
+        tasks: {}
       }
     };
   }
 };
 ```

 To work these tasks, you need to run ActionHero with at least one `taskProcessor`. `TaskProcessor`s run in-line with the rest of your server and process jobs.
-This is controlled by settings in [/config/tasks.js](https://github.com/actionhero/actionhero/blob/master/config/tasks.js).
+This is controlled by settings in [/config/tasks.js](https://github.com/actionhero/actionhero/blob/master/src/config/tasks.ts).

 If you are enqueuing delayed or periodic tasks, you also need to enable the scheduler.
 This is a part of ActionHero that will periodically check the delayed queues for jobs that are ready to work now, and move them to the normal queues when the time comes.